pelican-dev/panel/.github/docker/README.md

-# Pterodactyl Panel - Docker Image
+# Pelican Panel - Docker Image
 This is a ready to use docker image for the panel.

 ## Requirements
 This docker image requires some additional software to function.
-The software can either be provided in other containers (see the [docker-compose.yml](https://github.com/pterodactyl/panel/blob/develop/docker-compose.example.yml) as an example) or as existing instances.
+The software can either be provided in other containers (see the [docker-compose.yml](https://github.com/pelican-dev/panel/blob/develop/docker-compose.example.yml) as an example) or as existing instances.

 A mysql database is required.
 We recommend the stock [MariaDB Image](https://hub.docker.com/_/mariadb/) image if you prefer to run it in a docker container.
 As a non-containerized option we recommend mariadb.